Clean for 15 Versions. Version 1.0.16 Stole Your Inbox.

 ATR rule ATR-SC-003 (supply chain behavioral change detection) would flag this: it detects new network-adjacent operations (email sending, HTTP requests, WebSocket connections) added between versions.
 The BCC insertion is a modification to an existing network operation that changes the recipient set -- exactly the pattern the rule is designed to catch.

-While investigating postmark-mcp, we discovered a coordinated typosquatting campaign targeting the MCP ecosystem.
-We call it SANDWORM_MODE (no relation to the APT group -- the name comes from internal tracking).
-19 npm packages published within a 48-hour window: - `claud-code` (targeting `claude-code`) - `cloude-code` (targeting `claude-code`) - `opencraw` (targeting `openclaw`) - `mcp-servr` (targeting `mcp-server`) - Plus 15 more variations of popular MCP package names
+While investigating the email-skill case, we observed a coordinated typosquatting campaign targeting the MCP ecosystem.
+We track it internally as SANDWORM_MODE (no relation to the APT group -- the name comes from internal tracking).
+Around 19 npm packages published within a 48-hour window, each a near-miss of a popular MCP package name (for example, single-character variations of widely used CLI and server package names).

 Timeline

-The SANDWORM_MODE packages were live on npm for between 6 and 43 hours before removal.
-Download counts ranged from 12 to 847 per package.
-Total estimated installations across all 19 packages: approximately 4,200.
+The cluster packages were live on npm for between 6 and 43 hours before removal.
+Download counts ranged from low double digits to a few hundred per package.
+Total estimated installations across the cluster: a few thousand.
 Each installation potentially compromised SSH keys and cloud credentials.
-If you installed any package matching these names, rotate your SSH keys and AWS credentials immediately.
+If you install MCP tooling by typing package names by hand, double-check the spelling, and rotate SSH keys and cloud credentials if you suspect a typosquat install.

 Lessons

 Supply chain attacks on MCP are not theoretical.
 They are happening now.
-The attack model is identical to what we saw in npm circa 2018-2021 (event-stream, ua-parser-js, colors/faker), but the impact is amplified because MCP skills run with broader system access.
+The attack model is identical to publicly documented npm incidents from 2018-2021 (event-stream, ua-parser-js, colors/faker), but the impact is amplified because MCP skills run with broader system access.
 Defense requires three things: (1) pre-install scanning that checks tool behavior, not just dependency versions, (2) version diff analysis that flags behavioral changes between releases, and (3) typosquatting detection against a known-good package registry.
 ATR and PanGuard provide all three.